microsoft/CNTK/bindings/python/doc/layerref.rst

 Layers Library Reference
 ========================

+Note: This documentation has not yet been completely updated w.r.t. the latest update of the Layers library.
+It should be correct but miss several new options and layer types.

 CNTK predefines a number of common "layers," which makes it very easy to write simple networks that consist of standard layers layered on top of each other.
 Layers are function objects that can be used like a regular